 Tip #2: Follow Stock Chart Patterns

-Over time, patterns repeat.
-Through study you can learn patterns, understand how to recognize them, and when to make your play.
+How?
+Well, over time, patterns repeat.
+If you really study, you can learn patterns, understand how to recognize them, and know when it’s time to pounce.
 At first, you should learn a few patterns and get good at spotting them.

 Tip #3: Create Your Own Stock Portfolio